emilwallner/Deep-Learning-From-Scratch/README.md

 # Deep Learning From Scratch

 There are six snippets of code that made deep learning what it is today.
-[Coding the History of Deep Learning on Floydhub' s blog](http://blog.floydhub.com/coding-the-history-of-deep-learning/) covers the inventors and the background to their breakthroughs.
+[Coding the History of Deep Learning](https://medium.com/@emilwallner/the-history-of-deep-learning-explored-through-6-code-snippets-d0a0e8545202) covers the inventors and the background to their breakthroughs.
 In this repo, you can find all the code samples from the story.

 - **The Method of Least Squares**: The first cost function
 - **Gradient Descent**: Finding the minimum of the cost function